uncouthregions/jonathanpaulmitchell/content/post/disability-and-prosthesis.md

 absent or inapt.
 Disability and ability are relations between real bodies and technologies, where the contribution of the latter is effaced.

 ## Transductive Prosthesis and Technical Ethics
 Now I'll turn to the affirmative register of Simondon's thought, to make some suggestions for alternative ways to think the human-technology relation, which I'll call
 *transductive prosthesis*: transductive because neither participant is entirely the agent, and every individuation is conditioned upon earlier individuations, that conserve their own potential for transformation.
 While Stiegler is right that technical evolution transforms the human, this is not based in a compensation for vulnerability.
 There is nothing essentially lacking in humans (or any individual).
-Muriel Combes suggests that Simondon proffers a humanism "constructed on the ruins of anthropology and on the renunciation of the idea of a nature or human essence" (Combes 2012: 49).
+Muriel Combes (2012: 49) suggests that Simondon proffers a humanism "constructed on the ruins of anthropology and on the renunciation of the idea of a nature or human essence".
 Saying that the essence of the human is that it has no essence, while aporetic, is still a universalising claim.
 Simondon instead asserts that they are instead characterised by potential to differentiate that is characteristic of the living in general.
 Humans are but one vector within a continuity of living individuation.
-Humans and technological objects each contain this potential, essentially but differently.[^2] There is something human in technology, not because they are makers and users, but because the technical individual is an elaboration of potentialities within humans.
+Humans and technological objects each contain this potential, essentially but differently.[^fn3] There is something human in technology, not because they are makers and users, but because the technical individual is an elaboration of potentialities within humans.
 Nevertheless, technology is not constitutive in Stiegler's sense: it is merely one---albeit highly significant---trajectory of individuation.
 Technology doesn't stand opposed to the living or compensate for its weaknesses: it ramifies the living.
 Even though they emerge from human activities, their openness means that technologies retain a kind of quasi-agency that is not parasitic upon humans.
 The human-technology relation is *co-individuation*: a "dialogue between humans and machines" that engages preindividual forces in human and technology that individuate together (LaMarre 2012: 98).
-Humans are "conductors in the world orchestra of technology around them", of which they too are part (Simondon
+Humans are "conductors in the world orchestra of technology around them", of which they too are part (Simondon 2012: 11).
-2012: 11).
 Simondon will explicitly suggest that the human is not a pre-given set of somatic or cognitive capacities, but a living being that enters into relations with technical objects in an associated milieu.
 The relation of humans to machines is piecemeal, a pragmatic "perpetual invention" (Simondon 2012: 12).
 And technology retroacts upon or loops back into nature.
 Their inventions transform milieus, which provokes in turn new invention.

 I'll finally make three brief recommendations about disability-technology relations in a Simondonian key.
 First, taking individuation seriously means resisting closure and teleology in biology and technology alike.
 Remaining with structure only discloses regularity, and (somewhat) warrants the understanding of humans as (however imperfect)